Snorkeling Weight Belt – How to Choose and Use Safely

 Note: Our suggestions come from hands-on experience.
 We hope you find them helpful.
 You can help us if you purchase from the links below.
 We may make a small commission, from Amazon or other companies, at no extra cost to you.

 What Type of Snorkeling Weight Belt?

 There are two snorkeling weight belt material options, nylon webbing, or rubber.
 They are all two inches wide.

 The nylon webbing belt is cheaper, weighs less in the luggage, and is easier to find.
 Most tank divers use them.

 The rubber weight belt is mostly used by spear fisherman and freedivers.
 The benefit of rubber is that as you get deeper, your wetsuit and your body will compress, and the rubber belt will adjust for this and not slip up your body as easily as a nylon belt.

-I bought and use a nylon belt because it was lighter weight, cheaper, and because I don't normally wear a wetsuit, so the benefits of the rubber belt are not as great.
-But my nylon belt did slip up my body when diving a fair amount.
+I bought and use a nylon belt because it was lighter weight, cheaper, and because I don’t normally wear a wetsuit, so the benefits of the rubber belt are not as great.
+But my nylon belt does slip up my body when diving a fair amount.
 So I will likely try a rubber belt in the future.

 There are a few buckle options.
 No matter what you get, make certain it is a type designed to be able to release instantly for safety.